eclipse-archived/ceylon-lang.org/code/index.md

 the compiler, the class libraries, or the IDE?
 Contact us on our [dev mailing list](http://groups.google.com/group/ceylon-dev).

 Want to checkout the code and have a peak view?
-Read how to get [Ceylon's sources](source).
+Read how to get [the source](source).

 Feeling adventurous and want to help us with the compiler backend?
 Read [how to work on that project](contribute).